Screenshot 2021-10-28 at 00.37.35.png

 Role: Senior CREATIVE

-Building on the success of FCB's award-winning "The Journal," the NZG & HPA launched an ambitious website tackling New Zealand's rising depression and anxiety rates.
-Designed to resonate across diverse cultures—from Māori and Pasifika communities to middle-aged farmers, it went beyond the typical government approach.
+After the success of FCB’s award-winning “The Journal,” NZG and HPA launched a new website to address New Zealand’s rising rates of depression and anxiety.
+The goal was to connect with a wide audience, from Māori and Pasifika communities to middle-aged farmers, in a way that felt human and approachable.

-As a lead UI designer, I collaborated with UX architects to create an accessible, culturally sensitive platform.
-We partnered with Māori and Pasifika artists for custom iconography and developed soothing colour palettes, imagery, and typography to foster a welcoming environment.
-Live user testing refined functionality for all users, while multimedia content like videos and interviews added relatable human stories.
+As UI lead, I worked with UX architects to create an inclusive, culturally aware platform.
+We partnered with Māori and Pasifika artists to design custom icons and used calming visuals, colour, and type to create a welcoming space.
+Live user testing shaped the experience for real-world accessibility, while videos and interviews added relatable, emotional depth.

 Self-test-start.gif